How to Advertise on Facebook

 Open your messenger app to see which ads appear!

-Looking for a cheaper alternative to Facebook’s video ad?
-Slideshow ad lets you create an interact advertisement made of images, sound, and text.
+Are you looking for a cheaper alternative to Facebook’s video ad?
+Slideshow ad lets you create an interactive advertisement of images, sound, and text.

 Create a 15-second slide that leads straight to your goal.
 (Image Source)